joetifa2003/weaver/paper/main.typ

 Weaver's design is driven by the goal of balancing simplicity, expressiveness, and performance.
 This section outlines the rationale behind key language and runtime features:

 == No Implicit Type Coercion
-- Prevents subtle bugs and makes code more predictable, inspired by issues in JavaScript.
+- A strong type system that prevents subtle bugs and makes code more predictable, inspired by issues in JavaScript.

 == Pipe Operator and First-Class Functions
 - Encourages functional programming and readable data flow, reducing boilerplate and nesting.